 B.2.
 Supplements

-28. :
+28. A Supplement is an amendment to a UN Regulation which is used for:

 (a) Clarification of test procedures not changing the level of stringency of the UN Regulation or imposing new requirements; or

 (b) Regulating new developments which have arisen after the adoption of a UN Regulation (i.e. extension of scope) not changing the level of stringency of the UN Regulation.